 NUCP-2401 Radiation Protection (3-3-4) Introduction to the field of radiation protection: the art and science of protecting human beings from injury by radiation.
-Topics include dose and exposure measurements and units, permissible exposure limits, and internal exposure evaluations.
+Topics include dose and expo-

 NUCP-2402 Radiation Protect II (3-3-4) Continued study in the field of protecting humans from unwarranted radiation exposure.
 Topics include the use of personnel monitoring devices, radiation dose assessment, bioassay techniques, and record keeping.
 Prerequisites: NUCP-2301;